gvwilson/sdxpy/src/check/index.md

 [% inc file="parse.py" keep="display" %]

-We can test this with a short example:
+We can test this function with a short example:

 [% inc file="parse.py" keep="text" %]
 [% inc file="parse.out" %]

+In order to keep everything in one file, we have written the HTML "page" as a multi-line Python string;
+we will do this frequency when writing unit tests so that the HTML [%i "fixture" %] is right beside the test code.
-Notice that all of the newlines in our document have been preserved as text nodes.
+Notice in the output that the line breaks in the HTML have been turned into text nodes containing only a newline character `"\n"'.
+It's easy to forget about these when writing code that processes pages.
 {: .continue}

-Finally,
+The last bit of the DOM that we need is its representation of attributes.
-each `Tag` node has a [%i "dictionary" %] called `attrs` that stores the attributes of that node.
+Each `Tag` node has a [%i "dictionary" %] called `attrs` that stores the node's attributes.
 The values in this dictionary are either strings or lists of strings depending on whether the attribute has a single value or multiple values: